mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 - Is the function symmetric (that is, do on-path devices do the same processing to verify a response token as the responder does to generate it), or asymmetric (where different processing is used on-path than at the responder)?
-- If the function is asymmetric, is there only a single valid response token for each association token, or multiple valid response tokens?
-- If the function is asymmetric, the verification process should be computationally as complex or less complex than the generation process.
 - Is the function one-way or two-way?
 For one-way functions, it is difficult to generate an association token from a valid response token; for two-way functions, this difficulty does not exist.
 Using a two-way function may make it simpler to design on-path devices with reduced per-flow state requirements.
+- If the function is asymmetric, is there only a single valid response token for each association token, or multiple valid response tokens?
+- If the function is asymmetric, the verification process should be computationally as complex or less complex than the generation process.

+Two possible functions for response token generation are simple one's complement of the association token (a two-way, symmetric function), or taking N bits from an SHA-2 hash of the association token (a one-way, symmetric function).
+Both provide some assurance of knowledge of the association token and implementation of the protocol.
+In any case, a concrete implementation of association signaling must choose a single function, or mechanism for unambiguously choosing one, at both endpoints as well as along the path.

+Note that if a concrete protocol driving this state machine requires the association and response tokens to be present on every packet, the token present identifies the direction of traffic.

 ## Stop Signaling